indieweb/wordpress-indieauth/readme.md

 ### What is IndieAuth.com? ###

-[Indieauth.com](https://indieauth.com) is the reference implementation of the IndieAuth Protocol and available for public use.
+[Indieauth.com](https://indieauth.com) is the reference implementation of the IndieAuth Protocol.
 If you activate this plugin you do not need to use this site.
-IndieAuth.com uses rel-me links on your website to determine your identity for authentication, but this is not required to use this plugin.
-If you wish to use Indieauth.com or any remote endpoint, you can disable the local endpoint in the configuration settings.
+IndieAuth.com uses rel-me links on your website to determine your identity for authentication, but this is not required to use this plugin which uses your WordPress login to verify your identity.

 ### How does the application know my name and avatar? ###